NuGet/docs.microsoft.com-nuget/docs/Guides/Install-NuGet.md

 ## NuGet Package Manager in Visual Studio

 The NuGet Package Manager is included in every edition of Visual Studio 2012 and later.
-It includes the Package Manager UI ([reference](../tools/package-manager-ui.md)) and the Package Manager Console, through which you can access tools that come with certain packages ([reference](../tools/package-manager-console.md)).
+It includes the Package Manager UI ([reference](../tools/package-manager-ui.md)), and the Package Manager Console through which you can access tools that come with certain packages ([reference](../tools/package-manager-console.md)).

 > [!Note]
 > The console requires [PowerShell 2.0](http://support.microsoft.com/kb/968929), which will already be installed on Windows 7 or higher and Windows Server 2008 R2 or higher.
 >
 > Package Manager Console commands also work only within Visual Studio.
 Use the NuGet CLI outside of that environment.

 ### Package Manager installation for Visual Studio 2010 and earlier

+*These steps are not necessary for Visual Studio 2012 and later, which already include the Package Manager.*

 1. In Visual Studio, click **Tools > Extension and Updates**.
 1. Navigate to **Online**, search for "NuGet Package Manager for Visual Studio," and click **Download**.